 As missionaries for Dallas-based Wycliffe Bible Translators, their work focuses on language mapping and desktop publishing.
 They partner in their work with SIL International and others involved in linguistics work around the world.
 Look around this site and prayerfully consider the ways you can partner in the work God is doing through the Benjamins and the Wycliffe team.
-Feel free to contact us if you have questions or comments about this ministry or if you would like to receive our email quarterly newsletter, Benjamins’ Bits.
+Feel free to contact them if you have questions or comments about this ministry or if you would like to receive our email quarterly newsletter, Benjamins’ Bits.

 Matt and Judy Benjamin have devoted their lives to the fulfillment of the Great Commission.
 They believe that in order for the Great Commission to be fulfilled, God’s Word must be accessible to all people in a language that speaks to their heart.Now, that’s a big task!
 But the only way to eat an elephant is one bite at a time.
 So they have adopted Wycliffe’s vision (called Vision 2025) to see a Bible translation program in progress in every language still needing one by 2025.

 In order to keep this large project on task, everyone involved needs to know the status of the mission.
 Matt’s God-given talents have led him to focus on creating maps showing the languages spoken in different regions of the world.
 This information changes occasionally as language surveyors assess the languages of the world.
 Judy spends much of her time supporting the mission through publishing projects.

 It’s not always glamorous work, but it needs to be done.
 And Matt and Judy do it beautifully.
 Want more information?
 Contacts us today at Matt_Benjamin@sil.org.

 Publication of the 19th edition of the Ethnologue.
 Matt was responsible for maps of countries in the Americas and Asia and research in the Pacific.
 Judy continues to work on various academic publications and scripture typesetting.